 Therefore it seems one’s reading is, among other things, a function of genetic predispositions and early influences that cause one to want to read.

 I graduated from funny books in grade school to magazines such as Outdoor Life and Sports Afield in junior high and then to sports pages in newspapers in high school.
 I read the Bible some during my high school years, and I read books on anthropology during study hall in high school.
 I would check out some Hardy Boys books in the local town library now and then, and books by Jack London.
 I also did some surreptitious reading starting around age twelve in certain illicit magazines circulating among my friends, mainly just looking at pictures of buxom females in them.

 Sad to say, I did almost no reading for my classes in grade, junior, and high school.
 I had only three courses in public school in which the teacher allowed or required any discussion of assigned reading in class.
 Two of these courses were in English and plane geometry, taught in high school by one of my football and basketball coaches, Jerry Helmer, by far the best teacher I had in public school, and one was a physics course taught by Dr. Jim Mallard, who had a PhD in physics.
 I made A's in all three of them, the only A's I made in high school.

-Public school teachers and university professors rarely require and grade discussion of assigned reading in class because there is no verifiable proof what grade, whether A, B, C, D or F, a student "made".
-Grading class discussion of assigned reading has to be subjective, the judgement of the teacher regarding the relative merits of students' contributions.
+Public school teachers and university professors rarely require and grade discussion of assigned reading in class because there is no verifiable proof what grade a student deserves, whether A, B, C, D or F. Grading class discussion of assigned reading has to be subjective, bsed on the judgement of the teacher regarding the relative merits of students' contributions.